 Some improvements in pragmatic language, or mannerly speech will occur as the AS child gets older.
-Teens can better understand the condtion and teach themselves strategies to cope.
+Teens can better understand the condition and teach themselves strategies to cope.
 However, they have new problems to face.
 Their continuation with a restrictive interest may make them appear "nerdy".
 For example, they may be the computer guru or science lab geek.
 They may get teased and bullied.
-Unlike the withdrawn autistic teen the Asperger's teen does not want to be a social outcast.
+Unlike the withdrawn autistic teen, the Asperger's teen does not want to be a social outcast.
 He just doesn't know how to join in with a circle of friends.
 This can lead to depression and anxiety.

 Learn how to set up a creative elementary classroom.

 Although the core symptoms of Asperger's Syndrome are the same, symptoms will vary from child to child.
 Some may engage in stereotypical autistic behavior (eg. hand flipping) or repetitive speech.
 Some will stare at people while others avoid eye contact.

 All teens may not feel isolated and lonely.
 Some may be content to retreat into their own world to pursue their talents and interests.
 Some AS teens will have "old souls" and not care about fads or trendy clothing.
 They may collect old music from the past or dress Gothic style or in military gear.
 Some may neglect hygiene to the point where parents will need to intervene.

 Some AS teens may like to hang out in chat or gaming rooms on line.
 The comfort of just words on a screen with no face to face encounters may be comforting to them.
 Still other teens will seek adults to hang out with.